 - Product consolidation.
 Investors who are dealing with many different institutions tend to have too many investments and duplication within their portfolio.
 Self-Directed RRSPs allow investors to see the bigger picture and reduce the number of holdings in a portfolio.
 With so many choices available to the investor, over diversification is a common pitfall.

 - Easier administration.
 The administration for self-directed plans is centralized.
 Self-Directed RRSPs make it easier to trade investments particularly when you are moving money between financial institutions.

 - Product selection.
 There are a number of products/investments that qualify for a Self -Directed RRSP.
-You can choose from conventional investments like GICs, Bonds, mutual funds and stocks.
+You can choose from conventional investments like GICs, Bonds, mutual funds, ETFs and stocks.
 But Self-Directed RRSPs also allow you to invest in mortgages, small business corporations, and other non-conventional investments.
 Self-Directed RRSPs do give you a choice and control over product selection.